thchr/KdotP.jl/README.md

 │    │ 1  · │
 └    └      ┘
 ```
-The k<sub>i</sub> vectors are referred to the conventional basis choice for the corresponding space group.
+The components of the **k**-vectors are indicated by `x`, `y`, and `z`, giving the components referred to the conventional basis choice for the corresponding space group (note that this choice is different from the Cartesian basis, except for cubic groups).

 In general, an arbitrary little group may support multiple irreps.
-For instance, the A point in space group 92 supports to two irreps:
+For instance, the A point in space group 92 supports two irreps:
 ```jl
 julia> lgirs = lgirreps(92)["A"]
 julia> characters(lgirs)